 All the KE schemes have two closing dates a year and are assessed by a panel of experts typically around 10-12 weeks after the closing date.
-Key dates can be found on the call webpage, and will be circulated to all applicants following submission.
+Key dates can be found on the funding finder page and will be circulated to all applicants following submission.
+The call will close at 4 pm on the date specified

 Applicants should be aware that submitting a proposal in Je-S sends the application to the Universities Research Office, not UKRI.
 Please allow enough time before the deadline to allow the proposal to process through the institution's internal submitter pool.
 Please see the call webpage for more details on UKRI/STFC deadlines including the closing date and latest time for receipt of proposals.
 Proposals submitted after these deadlines will not be accepted.